Liu Bocheng: Legacy

 Unlike other PLA marshals and generals, such as Peng Dehuai and Lin Biao, Liu never sought to win Chairman Mao's political trust and support, but on the other hand this prevented him from suffering from the backlash of a political fallout with Mao as did Peng and Lin did in 1959 and 1971, respectively.
 Liu earned his reputation and title through his own outstanding military skills and personality.
 He oversaw the development of the CCP armies' expertise in regular battle, frontal attack, army groups campaigns, and sieges.
 Liu was also the first to introduce modern military strategies and the tactics of foreign countries to the CCP army, and incorporated science and artistry into military training.
-All of these endeavours shifted public perception of the CCP army from being a guerrilla force consisting of peasants and proletarians with little regular training to becoming a sophisticated and highly skilled modern military force.
+All of these endeavours shifted public perception of the CCP army from being a guerrilla force consisting of peasants and proletarians with little regular training to becoming a more sophisticated regular modern military force.